LPBeaulieu/Handwriting-OCR-ScriptReader/README.md

 pip3 install torch torchvision torchaudio
 ```

 <b>Step 2</b>- Install the <i>CPU-only</i> version of <b>Fastai</b>, which is a deep learning Python library.
-The CPU-only version suffices for this application, at least when running on Linux, as the character images are very small in size):
+The CPU-only version suffices for this application, at least when running on Linux, as the character images are very small in size:
 ```
 py -m pip install fastai
 ```